Ordonez/Countdown-Timer/README.md

 This application will display a count down timer from the current date and time to New Years eve.
-The code will be written using Vanillia js
+The code will be written using Vanillia.js